-- The factory should be maintained within a landscaped setting. - New development should not obstruct significant views associated with the significance of the place, specifically views towards the eastern façade and the distinctive 'B' signage and also views of the chimney stack which give the place landmark qualities because it can be seen from numerous vantage points.
+- The factory should be maintained within a landscaped setting; and - New development should not obstruct significant views associated with the significance of the place.
+Specifically, views towards the eastern façade and the distinctive 'B' signage and also views of the chimney stack which are associated with the landmark qualities attributed to the subject site, because it can be seen from numerous vantage points.